Forward-Operators/prr/README.md

 DEFAULT_SERVICE="openai/chat/gpt-3.5-turbo"
 ```

-You can also use DEFAULT_SERVICE to specify the model you want to use by default.
+You can also use DEFAULT_SERVICE to specify the model you want to use by default, but otherwise you're good to go!

 ### Run a prompt from a simple text file containing just a prompt